i-giron/inst377_jedim/docs/user.md

 ## 2.0 Getting Started
 Users who access this application will be directed to the home page.
 On the home page, users will find a brief mission statement and "about us" section.
-Located across the header of the webpage will appear the following tabs displaying the categories: markets and goods.
+Located across the header of the webpage will appear the following tabs displaying the categories: markets, goods, and payment.
 Users can navigate through these tabs to simplify their search requests.

 #####  2.1 Categories